huashengwang1989/qoqolo-photo-downloader-chrome-extension/README_USER.md

 ## Updating the Extension

-When you receive an updated version:
+When a new version is available:

-1. **Build the new version** (if you have the source code):
+1. **Download the new release**:
-   - Run `pnpm build` in the project folder
+   - Go to the **Releases** section of this repository
+   - Download the latest release ZIP file
+   - Extract it to a folder (you can replace the old folder or use a new one)
 2. **Reload the extension in Chrome**:
    - Go to `chrome://extensions/`
    - Find "Qoqolo Photo Downloader" in your extensions list
    - Click the **reload icon** (🔄) on the extension card
 3. That's it!
 The extension is now updated.

-**Note:** If you're updating from a significantly older version, you may need to remove the old extension and load the new `/dist` folder again using "Load unpacked".
+**Note:** If you're updating from a significantly older version, you may need to:
+   - Remove the old extension from Chrome
+   - Load the new extracted folder again using "Load unpacked"

 ## Switching Between Popup and Side Panel